anagha-google/lakehouse-solutions-build/solutions/spark-serverless-quickstart/lab-manuals/ts1-manual.md

 1. Network, subnet, firewall rule
 2. Storage buckets for code, datasets, and for use with the services
 3. BigQuery dataset
-4. Managed Airflow Serverless
+4. Serverless Managed Service for Apache Airflow
 5. User Managed Service Account (UMSA)
 6. Requisite IAM permissions for the UMSA and yourself*
 7. Copy of code, data, etc into buckets
 8. Import of Airflow DAG
 9. Configuration of Airflow variables

-*IAM permissions for yourself in case you want to go the console route instead of programmatic.
+*IAM permissions for yourself in case you want to go the console route instead of the programmatic route.

 <hr>